 To say that Loretta Lynn‘s life has been interesting and unusual would be the understatement of the year.
 Born in tiny Butcher Holler, Kentucky, she remembers times when her family’s poverty meant a bed on the floor and nightly dinners of bread dipped in gravy.
 She married at 13 and became a mother a year later.
 At 18, she already had four kids, and at 29, she was a grandmother.

-While these facts certainly help to make Lynn’s story compelling, her distinctive personality contributes even more to this book.
-Reflecting her intelligence and wide experience as well as her conservative background and limited education, her often seemingly contraditory philosophy makes for consistently fascinating reading.
+While these facts certainly help to make Lynn’s story compelling, her distinctive personality contributes even more to her autobiography, Coal Miner’s Daughter (written with George Vecsey).
+Reflecting her intelligence and wide experience as well as her conservative background and limited education, her often seemingly contradictory philosophy makes for consistently fascinating reading.